nerbyk/activefunction/README.md

 - **Type Safety:** Achieves type safety through the use of RBS and [Steep](https://github.com/soutaro/steep).
 (CI'ed)
   - Note: disabled due to the presence of Ruby::UnsupportedSyntax errors.
 - **Plugins System:** Provides a simple Plugin system (inspired by [Polishing Ruby Programming by Jeremy Evans](https://github.com/PacktPublishing/Polished-Ruby-Programming)) to load gem plugins as well as self-defined plugins.
-- **Gem Collection** Provides a collection of gems designed to be used within ActiveFunction or standalone.
+- **Gem Collection:** Provides a collection of gems designed to be used within ActiveFunction or standalone.

 # Gems